TABLE OF CONTENTS

 1. Type of RAM

-DDR RAM is the type of RAM you’ll find in the majority of modern consumer PCs.
+DDR (Double-Data-Rate) RAM is the type of RAM you’ll find in most modern consumer PCs.

 Many PC enthusiasts and manufacturers refer to DDR RAM as solely ‘DDR’.
 Stores like Best Buy or Newegg mainly sell DDR4 and DDR5 RAM.